cgat-developers/ruffus/doc/pipeline_functions.rst

         parameters may be incorrect.
 For example, the results of a :ref:`@split<manual.split>` operation is not predetermined and will only be known after the pipelined function splits up the original data.
-Parameters of all downstream pipelined functions will be changed dependending on this initial operation.
+Parameters of all downstream pipelined functions will be changed depending on this initial operation.

     **Example**:
         ::